rubiety/where_in_the_world_is_ben/README.md

-Where Is Ben Hughes
+Where In The World is Ben
 ===================

-Simple app to show where I am, through Foursquare checkins.
+Simple app to show where I am, updated through Foursquare checkins, cached with redis.